agersant/crystal/docs/api/test/index.md

 return Adder;
 ```

-Tests are executed when the game is executed with the `/test` command line argument (for example `../bin/lovec.exe . /test`).
-The console output for this would be:
+Tests are executed when the game is launched with the `/test` command line argument (for example `../bin/lovec.exe . /test`).
+The console output for this command would be:

 ```
 Running tests